Militia Act of 1862: Precedent and constitutional authority

-It was widely accepted that under the Constitution, Congress had the power to determine the makeup of militias.
-Section 8 of Article 1 of the Constitution empowered Congress "[t]o raise and support armies" and "[t]o provide for organizing, arming, and disciplining the militia, and for governing such part of them as may be employed in their service of the United States."
+Under Section 8 of Article 1 of the Constitution, Congress had the power to determine the makeup of militias.
+It allowed Congress "[t]o raise and support armies" and "[t]o provide for organizing, arming, and disciplining the militia, and for governing such part of them as may be employed in their service of the United States."

-However, some politicians, including Senator John S. Carlile from Virginia, argued against the act: "I hold that Congress of the United States has no power to determine who shall compose the militia of a State in this Union".
-On the other hand, Republican Representative Jacob Collamer of Vermont reminded the members that in 1792 Congress had "passed an act for organizing the militia, and confined it to white people."
-The bill was called the Militia Act of 1792, which would have to be overridden by a new militia act to open military service to those of African descent.
+Virginia Senator John S. Carlile was among those opposed the Militia Act, arguing that Congress "has no power to determine who shall compose the militia of a State in this Union".
+Republican Representative Jacob Collamer of Vermont separately noted that the 1792 Congress had "passed an act for organizing the militia, and confined it to white people."
+This Militia Act of 1792 would have to be overridden by a new militia act to open military service to those of African descent.

-Furthermore, Congress could decide to confiscate Confederate slaves for war efforts When assigned to the position of War Department Solicitor in November 1862, Attorney William Whiting confirmed in his detailed examination War Powers Under the Constitution of the United States, that "Congress may interfere with slavery by calling upon the slaves, as subjects, to enter the military service."
-Whiting insisted that slavery was a military target because it enabled the Confederacy to carry on "war against the Union" and forced "three million of loyal subjects owned by rebel masters to act as if they were traitors."
-Throughout his research as a leading professor in President Lincoln studies, Professor Allen Guelzo has found that Lincoln and his Republican Congressmen "rely hugely on Whiting's book" and use it "to justify what he's doing, both in terms of emancipation and black recruitment."
+Congress could also decide to confiscate Confederate slaves for war efforts.
+When assigned to the position of War Department Solicitor in November 1862, Attorney William Whiting confirmed in War Powers Under the Constitution of the United States that "Congress may interfere with slavery by calling upon the slaves, as subjects, to enter the military service."
+Whiting asserted that slavery was a military target because it enabled the Confederacy to carry on "war against the Union" and forced "three million of loyal subjects owned by rebel masters to act as if they were traitors."
+Allen Guelzo argues in his research that Abraham Lincoln and his Republican Congressmen "rely hugely on Whiting's book" and use it to justify his actions "both in terms of emancipation and black recruitment."
 Whiting's declaration gave Congress power to enforce a militia policy that included the black race as equal recruits.